Optimality of Symmetric Independent Policies under Decentralized Mean-Field Information Sharing for Stochastic Teams and Equivalence with McKean-Vlasov Control of a Representative Agent: Sets of Randomized Policies.

 A (jointly) randomized policy $\{{\pi}_t^N\}_{t\geq0}$ is a sequence of stochastic kernels ${\pi}_t^N$ with given history of centralized information ${h}_{t}:=(x_{0:t}^{1:N},u^{1:N}_{0:t-1},\mu_{0:t}^N)$ for all $t\geq 0$.
 We denote the set of all these randomized policies by $\PPN$.
 We note that stochastic kernels $\{{\pi}_t^N\}_{t\geq0}$ are selected without imposing any constraint on randomization devices among DMs, that is, given the centralized information available to each DM, the randomization in actions might be correlated.
 Furthermore, a policy $\{{\pi}_t^N\}_{t\geq0}$ is \emph{Markov} if for any $t\geq 0$,

-In other words, the history is irrelevant given the current state and its empirical mean.
+In other words, the history is irrelevant given the current states and the empirical measure.
 We denote Markov policies within randomized policies by adding a sub-index $M$, as $\PM$.
 A policy $\{{\pi}_t^N\}$ is \emph{stationary Markov} (or simply stationary) if it is Markov and time-invariant.
 We denote stationary policies within randomized policies by adding a sub-index $S$, as $\PS$.

-In the following, we introduce subsets of the randomized policies above by confining the way that DMs can select their randomization devices.
+In the following, we introduce subsets of the randomized policies above by restricting how DMs select their randomization devices.

-We first define randomized policies that are exchangeable. {In the following, we recall the definition of \emph{exchangeability} for random variables. \begin{definition} Random variables $q^{1:m}$ defined on a common probability space are $m$-\emph{exchangeable} if for any permutation $\sigma$ of the set $\{1,\dots,m\}$ (denoted by $\sigma\in S_{m}$), where $q^{\sigma(1):\sigma(m)}:=(q^{\sigma(1)},\ldots,q^{\sigma(m)})$ and $\mathcal{L}(\cdot)$ denotes the (joint) law of random variables.
+We first define randomized policies that are exchangeable.
+In the following, we recall the definition of \emph{exchangeability} for random variables. \begin{definition} Random variables $q^{1:m}$ defined on a common probability space are $m$-\emph{exchangeable} if for any permutation $\sigma$ of the set $\{1,\dots,m\}$ (denoted by $\sigma\in S_{m}$), where $q^{\sigma(1):\sigma(m)}:=(q^{\sigma(1)},\ldots,q^{\sigma(m)})$ and $\mathcal{L}(\cdot)$ denotes the (joint) law of random variables.
 Random variables $(q^{1},q^{2},\dots)$ are \emph{infinitely-exchangeable} if finite distributions of $(q^{1},q^{2},\dots)$ and $(q^{\sigma(1)},q^{\sigma(2)},\dots)$ are identical for any finite permutation (affecting only finitely many elements) of $\mathbb{N}$.
 Additionally, stochastic kernel $\mathcal{Q}\in \mathcal{P}(\prod_{i=1}^{N} \mathbb{Y}|\prod_{i=1}^{N} \mathbb{X})$ is {permutation invariant} if

-for all permutation $\sigma$ of $\{1, \ldots, N\}$. \end{definition} }
+for all permutation $\sigma$ of $\{1, \ldots, N\}$. \end{definition}

 An exchangeable randomized policy $\{{\pi}_t^N\}_{t\geq 0}$ is a sequence of randomized policies ${\pi}_t^N$ such that

 for any permutation $\sigma$ of $\{1, \ldots, N\}$, where $h_{t}^{\sigma}:=(x_{0:t}^{\sigma(1):\sigma(N)},u_{0:t-1}^{\sigma(1):\sigma(N)},\mu_{0:t}^N)$ for all $t\geq 0$.
 We denote the set of all exchangeable policies by $\PEXN$.
 We note that the information structure utilized above remains centralized since DMs have access to the entire set of random variables in the history of information $h_{t}$ at any $t\geq 0$.
 Furthermore, the randomization devices among DMs can still be correlated at each time, but they need to be exchangeable (that is, permutation invariant).
 We can similarly define Markov and stationary policies within the exchangeable ones, denoted respectively by $\PEXNM$ and $\PEXNS$.